fractal-analytics-platform/fractal-server/docs/internals/users.md

 🔐 *Restricted to superusers*.

-The route `/auth/userlist` returns the list of all registred users:
+The route `/auth/userlist` returns the list of all registered users:

 ```console
 $ curl \